mologie/blog/_posts/2017-12-26-liberios-cmdline-utils.md

 gpg:                 aka "Oliver Kuckertz <oliver.kuckertz@softwific.com>" [ultimate]
 ```

-Copy it to the iDevice, untar to `/jb/usr`:
+**Read the warnings below,** then copy it to the iDevice and untar to `/jb/usr`:

+* Assume, that each utility can and will erase your root file system, eat your first-born and turn
+  your iDevice into a fire-breathing dragon, because neither Apple nor I thoroughly tested the tools
+  on iOS.
+* You must extract the bundle to `/jb/usr` for dynamically linked programs (git, curl, ag, etc.)
+  to work correctly.
+Tinkerers can use `install_name_tool` to change where dylibs are loaded from.
+* I intentionally did not set the suid bits for traceroute/traceroute6.

 ```sh
 $ tar -xvf /tmp/morebintools64.tar.gz -C /jb/usr
 ```

-Caveats:

-* You *must* extract the bundle to `/jb/usr` for dynamically linked programs (git, curl, ag, etc.)
-  to work correctly.
-* I intentionally did not set the suid bits for traceroute/traceroute6.
-* You may move ping6 to `/jb/sbin` or `/sbin` to mirror macOS 100%, but it's technically irrelevant
-  whether it appears there or not (unless some program invokes it by its absolute path.)
-* Something something disclaimer for breaking your iOS device: Assume, that each utility can and
-  will erase your root file system, eat your first-born and turn your iDevice into a fire-breathing
-  dragon, because neither Apple nor I thoroughly tested the tools on iOS.
+Send me an email (footer) for voting for your favorite tool to be added to the bundle when I next
+update it, to let me know if you had success or issues  with it or how you're using it.
+I may not
+respond to all emails, but I sure do read them all. 💌

 # Footnotes